The Daily Bread of Mercy

 The Condition of Freedom

 It is easy to feel trapped by resentment when the pain feels fresh.
 Yet, the Lord makes a profound connection between our freedom and our willingness to release others.
-He did not leave us to figure this out alone; He gave us clear instruction through His apostles.
+He did not leave us to figure this out alone; He gave us clear instruction through His holy Word.
 The path to your own liberty is paved with the stones of your mercy.
+When we harbor bitterness, we are not punishing the offender; we are drinking the poison ourselves and expecting them to suffer.

 When you hold onto bitterness, you are essentially locking yourself in the same prison you wish to see the other person leave.
-Forgiveness is not saying what happened was okay; it is deciding that your soul will not be held hostage by it any longer.
+Forgiveness is not saying what happened was okay, nor is it minimizing the gravity of the transgression.
+Rather, it is deciding that your soul will not be held hostage by it any longer.
 This is the secret to finding true inner peace.
+In the economy of God's grace, holding a grudge is a form of spiritual bondage that stifles our fellowship with the Father.

 For if ye forgive men their trespasses, your heavenly Father will also forgive you:— Matthew 6:14, KJV